chevah/pythia/README.rst

 It comes with a few pre-installed packages, depending on the OS.
 This is done to simplify building the final distributable package on Linux, regardless of the target OS.
-Example on Windows, pywin32 is preinstaleld.
+Example on Windows, pywin32 is preinstalled.

 Supported platforms